 - The direct light rays pass through the annular groove whereas the diffracted light rays pass through the region outside the groove.

-- Depending upon the different refractive indices of different cell components, the object to be studied shows different degree of contrast in this microscope.
+- Depending upon the different refractive indices of different cell components, the object to be studied shows a different degree of contrast in this microscope.

-Applications of Phase-contrast Microscopy
+Applications of Phase contrast Microscopy

 To produce high-contrast images of transparent specimens, such as